-The Fund primarily aims to invest in a diversified portfolio consisting of listed equities in Saudi markets.
-The nature and extent of the financial instruments outstanding at the Statement of Financial Position date and the risk management policies employed by the Fund are discussed below.
-The Fund Manager has been given discretionary authority to manage the assets in line with the Fund's investment objectives.
+The Fund primarily aims to invest in a diversified portfolio consisting of listed equities in local and GCC equity markets.
+The nature and extent of the financial instruments outstanding at the statement of financial position date and the risk management policies employed by the Fund are discussed below.

+The Portfolio Management Team has been given discretionary authority to manage the assets in line with the Fund's investment objectives.
 Compliance with target asset allocations as per the terms and conditions is monitored by the portfolio management team on a regular basis.